EEN421/EEN421.github.io/_posts/2023-4-06-Anatomy-of-a-KQL-Query-Part-1.md

 ```
 Notes:

-- By changing Line 1, you can run the query against difference tables without re-writing the entire query
+- By changing Line 1, you can run the query against different tables without re-writing the entire query

 - Notice that compared to the previous query, the time frame isn't specified.
 This was done in the GUI with a custom range as follows: